dpi-tta-lessons/ruby-why/content.md

 ## Practice Challenge

-Think about something you'd like to build (e.g., a blog, a small game, a to-do list app).
+Think about something you'd like to build (a blog, a small game, a to-do list app, etc.).

 - Write down what features it would have.
 - Circle the parts that involve data (things you store), logic (things you compute), and presentation (things you display).